isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 with dbGaP, authorizing you to work with controlled data.)
 This is a necessary step for gaining access to controlled data.
 When you are done, you'll be able to access controlled data via your personal user credentials.
 If you are looking to access controlled data via a service account, this is a prerequisite step.

-Click on screenshots to enlarge them.
+Some screenshots can be enlarged by clicking on them.

 To link your NIH/eRA identity with your Google identity (the Google account you use to login to the ISB-CGC system), select the "persona" icon next to your login name after you have signed in to the ISB-CGC Web App.
 Or, you can click on the drop down menu next to your name, and click on **Account Details**.